SESAME User Policy

 VIII.
 Reporting and Monitoring

-VIII.1 Scientific users of SESAME (General Users, members of PRTs, and in-house) are required to publish their results in a timely and responsible manner and to notify the beamline scientist of the host beamline and the Director of SESAME of publications resulting from work conducted there.
-SESAME's infrastructures are to be duly acknowledged in all publications resulting from use of SESAME’s facilites.
-Failure to do so may affect future allocation of beam time.
+VIII.1 Scientific users of SESAME (General Users, members of PRTs, and in-house) are required to publish their results in a timely and responsible manner and to notify the principal beamline scientist of the host beamline and the Director of SESAME of publications resulting from work conducted there.
+SESAME's infrastructures are to be duly acknowledged in all publications resulting from use of SESAME’s facilities.
+This will be done in the manner laid down in the notification scientific users will receive from SESAME informing them that their proposal has been selected for beam time.
+The absence of due acknowledgement may affect future allocation of beam time.

-VIII.2 Users are required to acknowledge any financial support (e.g. travel and subsistence allowance) provided by SESAME to enable their use of SESAME’s facilites in any publication resulting from the work carried out.
+VIII.2 Users are required to acknowledge any financial support (e.g. travel and subsistence allowance) provided by SESAME to enable their use of SESAME’s facilities in any publication resulting from the work carried out.
 Failure to do so may result in the support provided having to be paid back and may affect future allocation of beam time.

-VIII.3 SESAME consults the SESAME Users’ Committee (SUC) on matters that affect use of SESAME.
+VIII.4 SESAME consults the SESAME Users’ Committee (SUC) on matters that affect use of SESAME.

-VIII.4 SESAME will monitor the level of satisfaction of its user community jointly with the Scientific Advisory Committee, and will take all necessary actions to increase users' satisfaction.
+VIII.5 SESAME will monitor the level of satisfaction of its user community jointly with the Scientific Advisory Committee, and will take all necessary actions to increase users' satisfaction.
 With the Scientific Advisory Committee, it will also monitor the output of the research conducted at its beamlines in terms of publications and impact on society, and it will take account of data related to users' satisfaction and users' productivity when planning the development of its instrumentation.

 Tab